AayanShaikh007/X-70-HOTAS/journal.md

 # June 20th

-Got busy with some assignments amd the last day of school yesterday.
-With that out of the way now, i have a couple of changes that i woild like to make to the project goals.
-Inspirrd by the turtle beach throttle, I have secided to add a rotary switch that can control flaps, a switch yo contol landing gear and a large lcd to show data.
-I may also add a oled display to the throttle as done in the turtle Beach throttle.
+Got busy with some assignments and the last day of school yesterday.
+With that out of the way now, I have a couple of changes that I would like to make to the project goals.
+Inspired by the turtle beach throttle, I have decided to add a rotary switch that can control flaps, a switch to control landing gear and a large LCD to show data.
+I may also add an oled display to the throttle as done in the turtle Beach throttle.